KJLuton/cocktails_at_home/README.md

 ## Website owner business goals

 The website owner is the company, Cocktails@Home.
 The goal of the website is to provide users with an online tool to find cocktail receipes that they can use at home.
 The owner wants Cocktails@Home to be the 'go-to' website when looking for cocktail recepies.
+By providing the users with the functions to create and update their own recipes, the owner will increase their database collection of recipes.

+Future goals for the owner will be to monitise the website and offer sales of alcoholic products to aid users Cocktails@Home experience.

 ## User goals

-- User is able to find a cocktail receipe based on the name of the cocktail or liquer base of the cocktail
+- General User's are able to find a cocktail receipe based on the name of the cocktail or liquer base of the cocktail.
-- User is able to create an account in order to save "favourite" cocktail receipes
+- User is able to create an account.
+- Logged in user is able to add and update their own recipes.
-- Logged in user is able to upload new receipes for others to view
+- Logged in user is able to easily see the recipes they have added to the site.

 ## User stories